 Ind.
-6.1 The following methodological steps are made publicly available: YES Ι. Forest definition; П. Definition of classes of forests, (e.g., degraded forest; natural forest; plantation), if applicable; 111.
-Choice of activity data, and pre-processing and processing methods; IV.
-Choice of emission factors and description of their development; ν.
-Estimation of emissions and removals, including accounting approach; VI.
-Disaggregation of emissions by sources and removal by sinks; VII.
-Estimation of accuracy, precision, and/or confidence level, as applicable; VIII.
-Discussion of key uncertainties; IX.
-Rationale for adjusting emissions, if applicable; Х. Methods and assumptions associated with adjusting emissions, if applicable.
-[Forest defin [Description [Activity dat [Measuremo the Account nition used in the construction of the Reference Level 9.2] of method used for calculating the average annual historical emissions over the Reference Period 8.3] a & emission factors used for calculating the average annual historical emissions over the Ref.
-Period 8.3] ent, monitoring and reporting approach for estimating emissions occurring under the ER Program within ing Area 9.1]
+6.1 The following methodological steps are made publicly available:

-Yes, these methodological steps will be made publicly available as part of the ER-PD, which will soon become publicly available on the FCPF webpage.
-The ER-PD itself summarizes these information as follows.
+YES - I. Forest definition; - II.
+Definition of classes of forests, (e.g., degraded forest; natural forest; plantation), if applicable; - III.
+Choice of activity data, and pre-processing and processing methods; - IV.
+Choice of emission factors and description of their development; - V. Estimation of emissions and removals, including accounting approach; - VI.
+Disaggregation of emissions by sources and removal by sinks; - VII.
+Estimation of accuracy, precision, and/or confidence level, as applicable; - VIII.
+Discussion of key uncertainties; - IX.
+Rationale for adjusting emissions, if applicable; - X. Methods and assumptions associated with adjusting emissions, if applicable.

-- Forest definition section 8.2. - Definition of classes of forests section 8.2. - Choice of activity data, and pre-processing and processing methods sections 8 and 9. - Choice of emission factors sections 8 and 9. - Estimation of emissions and removals section 8.4. - Disaggregation of emissions by sources and removal by sinks section 8.4. - Estimation of accuracy, precision, and/or confidence level section 12. - Discussion of key uncertainties section 12. - Rationale for adjusting emissions section 8.4. - Methods and assumptions associated with adjusting emissions section 8.4.
+[Forest definition used in the construction of the Reference Level 9.2] [Description of method used for calculating the average annual historical emissions over the Reference Period 8.3] [Activity data & emission factors used for calculating the average annual historical emissions over the Ref.
+Period 8.3] [Measurement, monitoring and reporting approach for estimating emissions occurring under the ER Program within the Accounting Area 9.1] Yes, these methodological steps are part of the ER-PD, which is publicly available on the FCPF webpage.
+The ER-PD itself summarizes this information as follows. - Forest definition section 8.2. - Definition of classes of forests section 8.2. - Choice of activity data, and pre-processing and processing methods sections 8 and 9. - Choice of emission factors sections 8 and 9. - Estimation of emissions and removals section 8.4. - Disaggregation of emissions by sources and removal by sinks section 8.4. - Estimation of accuracy, precision, and/or confidence level section 12. - Discussion of key uncertainties section 12. - Rationale for adjusting emissions section 8.4. - Methods and assumptions associated with adjusting emissions section 8.4.